habi/Lecture.Microtomography/movies/ct-scanner/README.md

+The CT scanner movie is shown as a succession of frames in the PDF (see page 139 of the 'beamer' manual).
-The frames of the CT scanner movie were generated with
+The single frames are *not* in the repository, but can easily be generated with the commands below.

 ```bash
 youtube-dl https://youtu.be/2CWpZKuy-NE